He0xD4C0/He0xD4C0/README.md

 # Hi 👋, I'm He0xD4C0

-- 🔭 I'm currently working on **Purity - A Third Party Frontend for NeteaseMusic with out community feathers, to make a purified music experience.
+- 🔭 I'm currently working on **Purity - A Third Party Frontend for NeteaseMusic without community features, to make a purified music experience.
 CaptRAW - Codes for My Misskey Server**

 - 🌱 I'm currently learning **Nothing just Vibe Coding.
 I am not good at coding and I just vibe everything.**

 - 🤝 I'm looking for help with **My HOMEWORK and EXAMs.**

 - 💬 Ask me about **Photograph, Photoshop.
-Yes I am goot at taking photos.
+Yes I am good at taking photos.
 Don't ask me why I am good at it.
 I am just good at it.**

 - 📫 How to reach me **He0xD4C0@163.com**